kool-engine/kool/README.md

         }

         // Load a glTF 2.0 model
-        ctx.assetMgr.launch {
+        Assets.launch {
             val materialCfg = GltfFile.ModelMaterialConfig(
                 shadowMaps = listOf(shadowMap),
                 scrSpcAmbientOcclusionMap = aoPipeline.aoMap
             )
             val modelCfg = GltfFile.ModelGenerateConfig(materialConfig = materialCfg)
-            loadGltfModel("path/to/model.glb", modelCfg)?.let { model ->
-                addNode(model)
+            val model = loadGltfModel("path/to/model.glb", modelCfg)

-                model.translate(0f, 0.5f, 0f)
+            model.transform.translate(0f, 0.5f, 0f)
             if (model.animations.isNotEmpty()) {
                 model.enableAnimation(0)
                 model.onUpdate {
                     model.applyAnimation(Time.deltaT)
                 }
             }

+            // Add model to scene, use RenderLoop coroutine context to make sure insertion happens at a safe time withContext(Dispatchers.RenderLoop) {
+                addNode(model)
             }
         }
     }
 }
 ```
 First we set up the lighting.
-This is very similar to the previous example but this time we use a spot light, which
+This is very similar to the previous example but this time we use a spot-light, which
 requires a position, direction and opening angle.
-Other than directional lights, point and spot lights have a distinct
+Other than directional lights, point and spot-lights have a distinct
 (point-) position and objects are affected less by them, the farther they are away.
 This usually results in a much
 higher required light intensity: Here we use an intensity of 300.